RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-07-03-domain-driven-writing.md

 I think testing, at it's very best, can start to supplement this deficiency in code.
 It can help to answer the question "Yes, it works.
-But why does it do *that* way?"
+But why does it do it *that* way?"

 #### p.s.